restorecommerce/libs/packages/gql-bot/README.md

 ### GraphQL Client

 A wrapper around [graphql-request](https://github.com/graphcool/graphql-request).
-It is used to connect to a GraphQL endpoint with custom headers and to parse resource files.
-Such resources are described in a YAML-based DSL, and they are parsed to build the payload used in the requests of mutations/queries.
+It is used to connect to a GraphQL endpoint with custom headers, further prepare the mutation parameters based on job specifications and parsed resources, and for making the mutations/queries requests.
+Such resources are described in a YAML file, and they are initially parsed by the Job Processor before handing them to the Client.

 ### Job Processor